daandouwe/char-lm/README.md

 ![confusion](https://github.com/daandouwe/char-lm/blob/master/image/confusion.cities.interpolate.png)

 # Name classification
 Have a look at the [names](https://github.com/daandouwe/char-lm/tree/master/data/names/train) dataset.
-For each language in the training dataset (18 in total) we train a char-lm (with smoothing) on the list of given cities.
-During prediction, we choose the country with the lowest perplexity.
+This dataset consists of 18 languages and names for each.

 The data is taken from the PyTorch tutorial [Classifying Names with a Character-Level RNN](https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html) (PyTorch tutorial).